mariuszdrynda/nondeterministic_virtual_machine/README.md

 ### OPTIMALIZATIONS

-- counting of constexpr functions
+- count of constexpr functions
 - deleting never used functions
 - deleting never user structures (or fields)
+- cut everything from ret to funcion's end

 ### VIRTUAL MACHINE